-Justice Karalunas is a member of the New York State Bar Association, the Central New York Women’s Bar Association, the Onondaga County Bar Association, and the Armenian Bar Association.
+Justice Karalunas is a member of the New York State Bar Association, the Central New York Women’s Bar Association, the Onondaga County Bar Association, the Armenian Bar Association, and the National Women Judges Association.
 In addition to leading various committees and sections, Karalunas served on the Board of Directors of the Onondaga County Bar Association and the Central New York Women’s Bar Association.
-She was President of the Central New York Women’s Bar Association, Presiding Member of the Judicial Section of the New York State Bar Association, and Trustee of the Onondaga County Bar Foundation.
-Karalunas currently is President of the Association of Justices of the Supreme Court of the State of New York.
+She was President of the Central New York Women’s Bar Association, Presiding Member of the Judicial Section of the New York State Bar Association, Trustee of the Onondaga County Bar Foundation, and President of the Association of Justices of the Supreme Court of the State of New York.

 Karalunas teaches New York Civil Practice at Syracuse University College of Law.
 She is Editor of the Judicial Dispatch and author of a chapter in the treatise Commercial Litigation in New York State Courts.
-Karalunas also lectures frequently on many substantive law and trial practice topics.
+Karalunas serves on the Curriculum Committee for the New York State Judicial Summer Seminars, is a longstanding faculty member of the NYSBA Young Lawyers Trial Academy, and lectures frequently on many substantive law and trial practice topics.

 Justice Karalunas was the 2009 recipient of the Syracuse University College of Law Distinguished Alumni Achievement Award, the 2017 recipient of the Central New York Women’s Bar Association’s inaugural Karen DeCrow Award, and a 2018 Public Service Honoree of the Armenian Bar Association.